wilsonmar/LoadRunner/random_birthdate_js/README.md

  1. Paste the calling code at an appropriate spot in your LoadRunner script.
  2. Right-click on Extra Files within the VuGen Solution Explorer.
+ 3. Click on Create New File
- 3. Specify the JavaScript file name.
+ 4. Specify the JavaScript file name such as lr_js_date_lib.js

     PROTIP: Specify Doxygen tags for automatic generation of cross-reference documentation, with